JetBrains/intellij-sdk-docs/topics/ui/controls/combo_box.md

 ![A font size  that allows selecting predefined values as well as entering a custom value](combobox_when_to_use_1.png){width=706}

 ### Return to previous states
-If the user may need to return to previous values, use the combo box.
-For example, save previously entered paths, so the user can quickly select them later:
+Use a combo box if users may need to revisit previous values, such as saving entered paths for quick selection later:

 ![A  with an open menu with previously selected values](combobox_when_to_use_2.png){width=706}